Janus-vistaprint/gulp-dotnet-cli/docs/index.md

-The api docs are broken up by module
+The api docs are broken up by action.
+All options are objects with key/values, and all parameters are optional

 * [build](build.md)
 * [pack](pack.md)